 - A small bunch of Coriander leaves.

 Dry roast the coriander seeds, Methi, pepper and jeera separately till they give out their aroma.
 Roast the coconut to a golden brown.
 Add haldi to the hot roasted coconut & mix thoroughly.
 Roast the chillies with a little oil.
 Grind the coconut and the roasted ingredients to a paste with a little water.
 Set aside.
 Boil the puréed tomatoes in 5 large glasses of water with the tamarind paste, jaggery & salt.
 Add the ground masala, half of the chopped Corriander leaves, a few curry leaves and boil thoroughly.
 Heat the ghee and oil mixture .
-Add the mustard and after it crackles add the curry leaves .
+Add the mustard and after it crackles add the powdered Hing and curry leaves .
 Drop it into the boiling saaru.
 Give one boil and switch off.
 Garnish with the remaining coriander leaves.